rohitna/chatgpt-script/README.md

 ### Prerequisites
 - Make sure you have Espanso installed on your system.
 If not, follow these [instructions](https://espanso.org/install/) to install it.

 - Install `python3` if it's not already installed.
-If you'd like, create a new python environment - the installation script adds new python packages, namely `pyperclip` and `requests` to the current python environment.
+If you'd like, create and activate a new python environment in the shell - the installation script adds new python packages, namely `pyperclip` and `requests` to the current python environment.

 - Create an account with [OpenAI](https://openai.com/) and generate an API key.